yera111/asbolsyn2/memory-bank/progress.md

 - **Status:** Completed
 - **Summary:**
   - Fixed critical configuration issue where Almaty timezone offset was incorrectly set to UTC+6
+  - Replaced named timezone ("Asia/Almaty") with an explicit UTC+5 fixed offset
+  - Used pytz.FixedOffset(300) to create a precise UTC+5 timezone
-  - Updated timezone configuration to correctly reflect that Almaty is in UTC+5
+  - Updated Tortoise ORM configuration to use "Etc/GMT-5" for consistent timezone handling
-  - This resolves a 1-hour discrepancy where system showed 23:38 when the actual Almaty time was 22:41
+  - This resolves a 1-hour discrepancy where system showed 23:44 when the actual Almaty time was 22:46
-  - Corrected the TIMEZONE_OFFSET_HOURS value in config.py
-  - Fixed the root cause of time-related display and filtering issues
+  - Fixed the root cause of time-related display and filtering issues by not relying on named timezones
-  - Ensured consistent timezone handling across the application
+  - Ensured consistent timezone handling across all application components